 Wrestling teaches you fluidity on your feet.
-In a live go of wrestling, you are going to be exposed to MANY positions that you have to work through.
+In a live round of wrestling, you are going to be exposed to many positions that you have to work through.
 Leg attacks and finishes, leg defense, sprawling, re-attacking, misdirecting your opponent, fighting hands, clearing ties, the list could go on and on and on.

 The Importance of Cross Training

-Cross-training is important for learning more quickly and getting better at martial arts.
+Cross-training is important when making an effort to learn your base fighting style quicker.
 In 99% of situations, one thing you learn in another martial art can translate well into the one you are more focused on.
 For example training, judo, wrestling, and BJJ can help you become a complete packaged martial artist.
-If your plans are to eventually get into MMA, it is necessary to cross-train and try adding new things to your style of play.
+If you plan to eventually get into MMA, it is necessary to cross-train and try adding new things to your style of play.

 Let’s break down wrestling “styles” for a bit.
 Folkstyle wrestling is what you see in High School and College.
 The United States is the only country in the world that trains and competes in Folkstyle.

 Outside of the United States (and inside of it too) what is trained is Freestyle and Greco-Roman wrestling.
-When you turn on the Olympics every four years to watch wrestling, what you are seeing on the television is Freestyle and Greco-Roman.
+When you turn on the Olympics every four years to watch wrestling, what you see on television is Freestyle and Greco-Roman.

 Fun fact: Greco-Roman wrestling is the original style of wrestling you hear about when people say that wrestling is the “world’s oldest sport”.
 It was the original style used in the ancient Olympics.

 But what is the difference between the two?
 To be very honest with you, they are more similar than they are different.